spectatorpublishing/UpgradeVergil.com/README.md

 You can visit the live website [here](http://upgradevergil.com).

 ## Features
-upgradevergil.com is built with
+upgradevergil.com is built using
 * HTML
 * CSS
 * JavaScript

-* Jekyll themes
+In addition, it is built off the Jekyll theme Cayman

 ## Contributors
 - [William Chiu](https://github.com/WilliamChiu)